JamesLowther/JamesLowther.github.io/src/pages/blog/projects/led-matrix-iss-tracker/README.md

 A video of the final ISS tracking display running on the RGB matrix can be found [here](https://www.youtube.com/watch?v=hGGuzK79fT0).

-This was a really fun project that forced me to brush-up on my linear algebra.
-It is a really cool visualization to leave running in the background.
+This was a really fun project that forced me to brush up on my linear algebra.
+It is a cool visualization to leave running in the background.

 ***